Skip to main content

 No. Preschool programs are not eligible to generate funding for TK programs.
 TK funding is based on Average Daily Attendance (ADA) which is funded through the Local Control Funding Formula (LCFF).

-- Average Class Enrollment of 24: The penalty is loss of the TK/Kindergarten through grade 3 (TK/K–3) Local Control Funding Formula (LCFF) grade span adjustment (GSA) (10.4% of the TK/K–3 LCFF base grant per Average Daily Attendance [ADA]) for all TK ADA in the local educational agency (LEA).
+The penalty for failing to meeting the average class enrollment of 24 is calculated using the TK/Kindergarten through grade 3 (TK/K-3) Local Control Funding Formula (LCFF) grade span adjustment (GSA) and TK Average Daily Attendance (ADA) for the Second Principal Apportionment Period (P-2).

 For example, an audit finding stating one additional adult was needed to meet the ratio requirement would result in a penalty of one adult multiplied by 24 reduced by the statewide average rate of absence for elementary school districts for kindergarten and grades 1 through grade 8 multiplied by the TK LCFF add-on rate for that audit year.